| Previous | Up | Next |

 If you must use an expression to select different

-values, select between
+status_t values, select between

-, not keyword like arguments.
+complete status_t, not keyword like arguments.

 In addition to the complete keywords, a number of abbreviations have also been defined: